igrek51/nuclear/doc/quick-start.md

 - `flag('reverse')` binds `--reverse` keyword to a flag named `reverse`.
 So as it may be used later on.
 - `parameter('repeat', type=int, default=1)` binds `--repeat` keyword to a parameter named `repeat`, which type is `int` and its default value is `1`.
 - Finally, invoking `.run()` does all the magic.
-It gets system arguments list, starts to process them and invokes corresponding action.
+It gets system arguments list, starts to process them and invokes relevant action.

 ### Help / Usage
 `CliBuilder` has some basic options added by default, like `--help` or `--version`.